velvia/presentations/2014-filodb/filodb.md

 ## Version Control

-Writers must provide their own external synchronization mechanism to make sure they are all writing the same version.
+Partitions must provide their own external synchronization mechanism to make sure they are all writing the same version.

 ---